drgona/drgona.github.io/_news/announcement_49.md

 ---

-I gave an invited talk at the Applied Math Department at University of California Santa Barbara.
+I gave an invited talk at the Applied Math Department at the University of California Santa Barbara.
 You can find my slides [here](https://github.com/drgona/slides/blob/main/2026/Drgona_SciML_UCSB.pptx).